 A portrait of the Clinics

-The Basel University Psychiatric Clinics (UPK) employ more than 1,200 members of staff and are among the leading psychiatric clinics in Switzerland.
-We belong to the public health system of the Canton of Basel-Stadt and are accordingly responsible for providing high-quality, needs-based psychiatric/psychotherapeutic care for adults, children and adolescents.
+The University Psychiatric Clinics (UPK) Basel, with around 1,200 employees, are among the leading psychiatric clinics in Switzerland.
+As part of the public healthcare system of Basel-Stadt, we are responsible for providing high-quality, needs-based psychiatric and psychotherapeutic care for adults, children, and adolescents.
+For more than ten years, UPK has been a psychiatric clinic with open doors – and plays a pioneering role across Switzerland.

 A high degree of patient satisfaction

-The UPK have 300 beds for patients in four specialised clinics: the Clinic for Adults (UPKE), the Clinic for Children and Adolescents (UPKKJ), the Clinic for Forensics (UPKF) and the Private Clinic (UPKP).
-Our patients have for years been giving us the highest ratings, as is proven by the satisfaction survey in adult psychiatry (ANQ) that is conducted annually on a national basis.
+THE UPK have more than 300 beds and numerous day clinic and outpatient places in four specialized clinics – Clinic for Adults (UPKE), Clinic for Children and Adolescents (UPKKJ), Forensic Clinic (UPKF), and Private Clinic (UPKP).
+For years, our treatments have received top ratings from our patients, as shown by the satisfaction survey in adult psychiatry (ANQ) that is conducted annually on a national basis.

 Leading in diagnostics, therapy, care and research

-Thanks to our being in a network with the University of Basel, the UPK in Basel are situated at the cutting edge of medical knowledge, and are themselves developing new treatment methods.
-We offer a high-quality range of diagnostics, treatment and care for those in our inpatient, day-care and outpatient areas, and for those whom we visit in their home environment.
-Numerous internationally renowned scientists are active at the UPK, conducting research into fields such as long Covid, addiction, children and adolescents, depression, resilience, chronobiology and mobile-phone use.
+Thanks to its affiliation with the University of Basel, UPK Basel stays at the forefront of medical knowledge and actively develops new treatment methods.
+We offer a high-quality range of diagnostics, treatment, and care in inpatient, day clinic, outpatient, and outreach settings.
+Numerous internationally renowned researchers work with us and conduct research on topics such as addiction, children and adolescents, psychosis, psychedelic-assisted therapy, depression, resilience, chronobiology, long covid, and mobile phone use.

-The UPK support not just young academics, but also young staff members in the nursing, medical and commercial fields.
-Over 100 young people are currently training with us.
+However, UPK supports not only academic talent but also up-and-coming professionals in nursing, medicine, and administration: nearly 100 young people are currently in training with us.

 A clinic with open doors, for many years now